pointcheckout/docs/community/5-developer/4-website-checklist.md

 You can reduce friction in the checkout process by displaying the brand logos of the credit cards that you accept, making it clear to customers that you accept their preferred card.

 ## Card network policies
-hese guidelines are based on the rules published by the card networks.
+These guidelines are based on the rules published by the card networks.
 As an online merchant, it’s your responsibility to ensure that you’re compliant with these rules, including the [Visa Rules and Regulations](https://usa.visa.com/dam/VCOM/download/about-visa/visa-rules-public.pdf) and Regulations, and the [Mastercard Rules](https://www.mastercard.us/en-us/business/overview/support/rules.html).